 Patient & Family Care

 CADB offers a variety of clinical services to children and adults with autism spectrum disorders (ASD) and other developmental disorders.
-The clinical team at CADB is committed to conducting comprehensive evaluations, providing evidence-based treatment programs, consulting with community providers, all with an eye towards integrating care across the lifespan.
+The clinical team at CADB is committed to conducting comprehensive evaluations, providing evidence-based treatment, consulting with community providers, all with an eye towards integrating care across the lifespan.

 Initial Diagnostic Assessment